Tam Coc Ninh Binh – where we should go in June

 During the route, you can see the area of rice where the farmer are harvesting

-However, some people agree that any time is a good time to visit Tam Coc.
-If you go there when it is rainy you will be welcomed with bright green rice paddies.
+However, some people agree that any time could be a good time to visit Tam Coc.
+If you go there when it is rainy, you will be welcomed with bright green rice paddies.
 And if you go there when it is dry, golden paddies will be an awe to look at.
-Try to avoid September though, because there can be heavy rain threatening.
+Try to avoid September, though, because there can be heavy rain threatening.

 Tam-Coc-Ninh-Binh